 - Boil water and cook the noodles according to package instructions.

-- Meanwhile, combine broccoli florets and basil leaves in a food processor or blender, and pulse until the broccoli and basil are chopped very finely.
+- Combine broccoli florets and basil leaves in a food processor or blender, and pulse until the broccoli and basil are chopped very finely.
 Add the pine nuts to the food processor and continue to pulse until they are also chopped very finely.

 - Add the pesto and cooked chicken cubes and stir until noodles and chicken are coated.
 If needed, turn heat on low for a few minutes to keep the mixture warm.
 If the mixture seems dry, add a little more olive oil and toss.

 - Garnish with extra broccoli florets and/or basil leaves (optional) and serve.

 - You don't have to use wide noodles for this recipe, you can actually use whatever pasta you like.

 - See my full recipe for the broccoli pesto for more helpful hints and variations.

 - Many people like to add salt to their pasta water, and it does make for tastier pasta.
 However, I often skip that step, so it is definitely optional.
 If you would like to add salt, use about 1 tablespoon of salt per 4 quarts of water.

 - This is delicious with leftover turkey!
 Simply cube your leftover turkey and use in place of the chicken.